 7. Before stitching, slide a credit card down your seam line.

 This smooths the fur fibers in the direction of the nap.

 8. After stitching, use a wide-toothed comb to pull any fur fibers out of the seam line.

 Trim as much of the fur out of the seam allowance as possible to reduce bulk.

 Need some inspiration on how to sew with faux fur?
-Here are some fun faux fur projects from the Bluprint community:
+Here are some fun faux fur projects from the Craftsy community:

-Shelly Figuero, instructor of the Bluprint class Kids Romper Revamp, made a darling vest for a little girl using very luxe faux fur.
+Shelly Figuero, instructor of the Craftsy class Kids Romper Revamp, made a darling vest for a little girl using very luxe faux fur.
 Scrumptious!

 Photo via Sandy Hughes

 Craftsy member Sandy Hughes created this cozy fur throw.
 What a great blanket to snuggle under!
 Download her Faux Fur Throw pattern and sew up your own!

 Craftsy member Peggy made this darling fur-trimmed outfit for an American Girl doll.
 Adorable!